 Abstract.
 Episodes of extremely low ozone columns were observed over the territory of Russia in the Arctic winter of 2015/2016 and the beginning of spring 2016.
-We compare total ozone column columns (TOC) obtained using from different remote sensing techniques (satellite and ground-based observations) and results of numerical modelling over the territory of the Urals and Siberia for the above this period.
-We demonstrate that the provided monitoring systems (including the new Russian Infrared Fourier- spectrometer IKFS-2) and modern 3-dimensional atmospheric models are able to can capture the observed TOC anomalies.
-However, the results of observations and modelling show discrepancies differences of up to 20-30% in TOC measurements.
-Analysis of the role of chemical and dynamical processes demonstrates that observed short-term TOC variability is not a result of local photochemical loss initiated by heterogeneous halogen activation on particles of polar stratospheric clouds that formed under low temperatures in the mid-winter.
+We compare total ozone columns (TOC) from different remote sensing techniques (satellite and ground-based observations) with results of numerical modelling over the territory of the Urals and

+- 40 Siberia for this period.
+We demonstrate that the provided monitoring systems (including the new Russian Infrared Fourier Spectrometer IKFS-2) and modern 3-dimensional atmospheric models can capture the observed TOC anomalies.
+However, the results of observations and modelling show differences of up to 20-30% in TOC measurements.
+Analysis of the role of chemical and dynamical processes demonstrates that the observed short-term TOC variability is not a result of local photochemical loss initiated by heterogeneous halogen activation on particles of polar stratospheric clouds that formed under - 45 low temperatures in the mid-winter.